Julia Gfrörer: Career

 Flesh & Bone by Julia Gfrörer, 2010.
 Published by Sparkplug.

 Gfrörer has been twice nominated for the Ignatz Award and twice featured as a contributor in Best American Comics.

 After experimenting with self-publishing and working with a number of smaller presses (Sparkplug, Study Group etc.), Gfrörer's second graphic novella, Black Is The Color, was published at Fantagraphics after being digitally serialized on the Study Group Comics website.
 Fantagraphics published her book about the Black Death, Laid Waste, in 2016 which was released to general critical acclaim.

 Gfrörer appeared in Fantagraphics' Next Wave panel alongside colleagues Simon Hanselmann, Anya Davidson, Benjamin Marra, and Noah Van Sciver in 2016.
 She's also presented at PEN America's "Transcendent Obscenity" panel, and at the Parsons School of Art & Design while teaching workshops at SAW and exhibiting work at MoCCA and elsewhere.

 While Fantagraphics publishes Gfrörer's major works, she continues to publish shorter works and collaborations under her own imprint, Thuban Press.
-In 2016, Thuban published No End Will Be Found, a harrowing novella set during the Würzburg witch trials by author Gretchen Felker-Martin whose work continues to appear under the imprint.

 Gfrörer and Sean T. Collins (her partner & frequent collaborator) were selected to curate and edit the second volume of 2D Cloud's annual anthology Mirror, Mirror in 2017.
-More recently Analog Self-Publishing has been released as a starter-kit for aspiring zine and comic book artists, the Visions trilogy, and All-Fucked Up (in collaboration with Sean T. Collins & Felker-Martin).
+More recently Analog Self-Publishing has been released as a starter-kit for aspiring zine and comic book artists, the Vision tetralogy, and All-Fucked Up (in collaboration with Sean T. Collins & Felker-Martin).